About CENELEC

 Total Deliverables

-Note: The total number of overall standards figures at the end of 2022 does not result from summing up the overall standards figures of 2021 (8055) to the total output of standards of 2022 (425).
-This is due to the fact that CENELEC only counts as standards those that are currently active and stops counting those that have been withdrawn after the date of withdrawal or DOW.
+Note: The total number of overall standards figures at the end of 2023 does not result from summing up the overall standards figures of 2022 (7733) to the total output of standards of 2023 (445).
+This is due to the fact that CENELEC only counts as standards those that are currently active and stops counting those that have been withdrawn.

 The overall figures only take into account active Standards (Standards that are currently valid) and stops counting those that have been withdrawn.